 This park is managed by the following CT DEEP Park Headquarters:

-1 Summit Ridge Drive
+1 Summit Ridge Drive, Simsbury, CT

-From I-84 East or West: Take the Route 44 Exit.
-Follow Route 44 heading west until you hit the intersection of Route 218.
-Take a right on Rte 218 and follow north until you hit Route 185 in Simsbury.
-Take a left on Route 185 heading for Simsbury.
-At the top of the hill, Talcott Mountain State Park/Heublein Tower is on your left.
+From I-84, take the Route 44 Exit near Hartford.
+Follow Route 44 heading west until Route 218.
+Take a right.
+Take a left onto Route 185 in Simsbury.
+At the top of the hill, Talcott Mountain State Park/Heublein Tower is on the left.

 Success!
 A new password has been emailed to you.